2009 Arkansas Razorbacks football team: Georgia

-#3 Alabama
+Alabama

 Arkansas visited Bryant–Denny Stadium on September 26 to play the third-ranked Alabama Crimson Tide.

 Arkansas and Alabama battled to a 0–0 tie after the first quarter, with the two teams combining for five punts and six first downs.
 Trent Richardson got the scoring started for 'Bama, breaking numerous tackles on his way to a 52-yard touchdown run.
 After Arkansas punted on the ensuing possession, Alabama quarterback Greg McElroy completed a deep pass to Julio Jones for 50 yards and a touchdown out of the wildcat formation.
 Arkansas rushed for negative yardage in the second quarter, but was losing by only 14 at halftime.

 Arkansas' offense got started in the third quarter on a Greg Childs 18-yard touchdown reception from Ryan Mallett.
 The Alex Tejada kick made it a 14–7 Alabama lead.
 Alabama's response was a single play: McElroy to Marquis Maze for an 80-yard touchdown pass.
 Arkansas' Dylan Breeding had his punt attempt blocked, setting up Mark Ingram to catch a 14-yard TD pass from McElroy.
 The Crimson Tide led 28–7 entering the fourth quarter, and Ingram's 2-yard run produced the 35–7 final score.

-Texas A&M, Southwest Classic
+Texas A&M

-Texas A&M and Arkansas renewed their past rivalry, now named the Southwest Classic, in Cowboys Stadium on October 3, 2009.
+Texas A&M and Arkansas renewed their rivalry at Cowboys Stadium on October 3.
 Texas A&M took an early 10–0 lead on a Randy Bullock field goal and Jerrod Johnson 60-yard pass to Bran Jackson, but Arkansas responded with 30 unanswered points before halftime.
 TD passes from Ryan Mallett to Broderick Green and DeAnthony Curtis, followed by an 85-yard fumble return for a touchdown by Jerry Franklin, gave the Hogs a 21–10 lead.
 Alex Tejada made a field goal and Jarius Wright's 31-yard touchdown reception gave the Razorbacks a 30–10 lead at halftime.

 The Aggies replied with a field goal from Bullock with 8:16 to play in the third quarter.
 Mallett hit Michael Smith for a 29-yard passing touchdown to close the third quarter scoring.
 Texas A&M receiver Ryan Tannehill caught a 3-yard pass from Johnson to make it a 19–37 game, but the Aggies failed the two-point conversion.
 After another Tejada field goal, Razorback true freshman Ronnie Wingo, Jr. broke loose for a 62-yard touchdown to produce the final margin of 47–19.

 Texas A&M quarterback Jerrod Johnson completed 30 of 58 passes for 345 yards and two touchdowns.
 Ryan Mallett was 17 of 27 passing for 271 yards, four touchdowns and an interception.
 Joe Adams caught three passes for 110 yards to lead Arkansas in receiving.
 The contest took three hours and twenty six minutes to complete, and contained 151 plays, 91 of which were run by Texas A&M.